debops/debops/docs/ansible/roles/networkd/getting-started.rst

       [debops_service_networkd]
       hostname

 2. Apply the :ref:`debops.networkd` playbook, check if the host has network connection.
+On first execution of the role, the :command:`systemd-networkd` service will not be restarted to avoid making changes in the network stack.

    .. code-block:: console